Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Methodology

 Figure~\ref{fig:training_pipeline} illustrates the complete two-stage training pipeline.
 In Stage 1, unlabeled data is first preprocessed into Constant-Q Transform spectrograms following the procedure described in Section~\ref{sec:data}.
-A pre-trained model is used as a teacher to infer frame-wise pseudo-labels (PL) on the unlabeled audio for each track, producing paired data $(Spectrogram, PL)$.
+A pre-trained model is used as a teacher to infer frame-wise pseudo-labels (PL) on the unlabeled audio for each track, producing paired data $(\text{Spectrogram}, \text{PL})$.
 A student model is then trained on these pseudo-labeled pairs until convergence.
 Optionally, knowledge distillation (KD) from the teacher's soft targets can be applied during this stage to accelerate convergence; this optional path is depicted as a dashed line in the figure.
 We denote the resulting model after the first stage of training as the \textit{Student model PL}.
 Stage 2 begins when the labeled data becomes available.
-Labeled audio undergoes the same preprocessing, yielding paired data $(spectrogram, GT)$, where GT denotes ground-truth chord annotations.
-In this stage, \textit{Student Model PL} serves as the weight initialization for a new model called \textit{Student Model CL}.
-Then the \textit{Student Model CL} serves as the initialization for continual learning as additional labeled datasets are acquired.
-The selective KD information, mentioned in Section~\ref {sec:selectiveKD}, from the original pre-trained teacher is incorporated throughout the training on \textit{Student Model CL}.
+Labeled audio undergoes the same preprocessing, yielding paired data $(\text{spectrogram}, \text{GT})$, where GT denotes ground-truth chord annotations.
+In this stage, \textit{Student model PL} serves as the weight initialization for a new model called \textit{Student model CL}.
+Then the \textit{Student model CL} serves as the initialization for subsequent rounds of continual learning as additional labeled datasets are acquired.
+The selective KD signal (Section~\ref{sec:selectiveKD}) from the original pre-trained teacher is applied throughout the training of \textit{Student model CL}.
 KD acts as regularization, anchoring the student to the teacher’s distributional knowledge when ground-truth labels conflict with teacher predictions, while still allowing adaptation when they agree.
-In both stages, the training loss is a weighted sum of a classification term and a KD term as follows:
+When KD is applied, the training loss is a weighted sum of a classification term and a KD term as follows:

 where $\alpha \in [0,1]$ controls the balance between teacher regularization and label supervision, and $\mathcal{L}_{C}$ denotes the classification loss.
 Specifically: